 Correction programs available:

-If the employer fails to follow the terms of the SIMPLE IRA plan document by miscalculating elective deferrals or employer contributions or fails to pay contributions to the IRAs on time, and the other eligibility requirements of SCP are satisfied, you might be able to use SCP to correct the mistake (if no excess monies are allowed to remain in the affected participants’ IRAs).
+If you miscalculate elective deferrals or employer contributions by not following the SIMPLE IRA plan document terms, or fail to pay contributions to the IRAs on time, but meet the other SCP eligibility requirements, you might be able to use SCP to correct the mistake (if no excess monies are allowed to remain in the affected participants’ IRAs).
 You’d have to determine whether:

-- Appropriate practices and procedures were originally in place to facilitate compliance with requirements regarding the calculation and/or payment of the elective deferrals and employer contributions.
+- Appropriate practices and procedures were originally in place to facilitate compliance with requirements for calculating and paying the elective deferrals and employer contributions.

 - The failure is insignificant.

 Under VCP, correction is as described under “Corrective action.”
 If the plan isn't under audit, you may make a VCP submission using the model documents in Appendix C, including Schedule 4.
 You must include Forms 8950 and 8951.The fee for the VCP submission is $250.
 You must use VCP if you wish to allow excess amounts to remain in the affected participants’ IRAs and you’ll have to pay an additional compliance fee equal to 10% of the excess amounts.

 If this mistake is discovered on audit, you may correct it under Audit CAP.
 Correction under Audit CAP should be very similar to correction under SCP.
 The sanction under Audit CAP is a percentage of the maximum payment amount.